ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

     - type 2: attribute-like
     - type 3: function-like

+## STD LIB
+- `std` relies on OS primitives
+- `core` relies on nothing
+- `alloc` requires on a memory allocator
+    - most collections in this crate, except hashmap which relies on random data, so its in `std`

 ## LIBS/FRAMEWORKS/APPS
 - [mio](https://github.com/tokio-rs/mio) - low level lib for OS non-blocking IO API